AndrewRCalderon/story-title-vi/README.md

 - `output_data/data_complaint_logs_titlevi_2014_2022.csv`

-## What we don't know

-1. We don't know how the 1996-2013 categorizes `Overview Ruling` which is synonymous with `clean_current_status_reason` in our more recent data.
-If we can't figure this out, then we won't be able to merge the 1996 data with the post-2013 data to create a long timeline.

-2.

-## What we want to know
+## Manual Processing

+After running the `analysis/clean_epa_complaints_2014_2022.py`, we export the file to Google Spreadsheets to process manually.
+We need to create values that essentially combine the status and justification fields into one field that is compatible with the `Final Adjustication and Reason` field in the 1996 data, so that we can compare across time periods.

+## Reporting Questions

 1. How does the rejection rate from the initial investigation compare to the current data?